Why CPAP Therapy Can Change Your Life

 - 3-6 months: Blood pressure often drops measurably.
 Insulin sensitivity improves.
 The cardiovascular stress from years of oxygen deprivation begins to reverse.

-The Compliance Problem — and Why It Matters
+The Compliance Problem, and Why It Matters

 Here's the hard truth: CPAP only works if you use it.
 And about 50% of people abandon CPAP therapy within the first year.
+If you're not sure whether your symptoms point to sleep apnea in the first place, our guide to sleep apnea symptoms can help you recognize the signs.

 Every hour of CPAP use matters.
 Research shows a clear dose-response relationship: